Rawrnekton/nice-view-mod-minimal/README.md

+# less power draw and improved readability
+less noice, less updates to the screen things I deem worthy of being on a screen:
+Connection Status
+Battery in % (undecided if this could be broken down into bigger chunks) Bluetooth Profile (because i need to switch between different profiles multiple times a day)

+# how is this different
+Other nice-view-mod forks usually use animations or widgets that are in my mind either unnecessary and/or draw to much power.
+The strenght of an epaper display is that there is no power draw when the image doesn't change.
+So why are you changing it constantly (sometimes at around 60fps) for something you don't even look at?
+And if you do look at e.g. a wpm gauge: What are you doing?

+The below is the original content of nice-view-mod repo.

+---

 # nice-view-mod
 A copy of the nice!view shield from the official ZMK firmware as a ZMK module for the purposes of easily customizing.
 As provided, it should function exactly like the current nice!view shield present in the ZMK firmware.